byuweb/byu-theme-components/proposals/2017-04-20_byu-search-api-improvements.md

 If `action-target` does not select an element, an error will be raised when the search button is pressed.

+### Caveats

+This should NOT be used when we want to trigger a user navigation, because the simulated click CANNOT trigger a browser navigation.
+This is a security rule imposed by the browsers. `action="click"` is intended for use when the consumer will put a click listener on the button and take some action there.
+Most other cases should probably use `action="form-submit"`.

+### Examples

 Most of the time, there will be one input or button element that is a descendant of the `byu-search` element.
 In this case, `action-target` can be omitted: